Professor Fran Balkwill

 I am the Director of the Centre of the Cell, a £4 million biomedical science centre for children, educational website and outreach in Whitechapel.
 The website was launched in March 2007 and the physical Centre opened in September 2009.
 As of January 2012 there have been over 42,000 participants in Centre of the Cell activities.

 - Archibald KM, Kulbe H, Kwong J, Chakravarty P, Temple J, Chaplin T, Flak MB, McNeish IA, Deen S, Brenton JD, Young BD, Balkwill FR.
 Sequential genetic change at the TP53 and chemokine receptor CXCR4 locus during transformation of human ovarian surface epithelium.
-Oncogene in press 2012.
+Oncogene 2012.
+PMID: 22266861

 For additional publications, please click here.